LuminolT/constrained-conv-TIFS2018/README.md

 python create_forgery_lmdb.py 2>&1 | tee -a data_creation.log
 ```
 If you would like to run your code in the background mode in order to close your terminal or SSH session, you should follow these steps:
-1. Hit Ctrl+Z: This will temporarly suspend your program.
+1. Hit ``Ctrl+Z``: This will temporarly suspend your program.
-2. bg (Followed by "Enter" button): This will resume running your program in the background mode.
+2. ``bg`` (Followed by "Enter" button): This will resume running your program in the background mode.
-3. disown -h (Followed by "Enter" button): This removes the process from the shell's job control, but it still leaves it connected to the terminal.
+3. ``disown -h`` (Followed by "Enter" button): This removes the process from the shell's job control, but it still leaves it connected to the terminal.

 ## Citing this Code